ndgeniebla/phaser-mkdocs/README.md

 The goal of this documentation is to provide you with enough information to re-create pong using the Phaser game engine.
 We will also provide an understanding of what each step does for the project.

-These are the topics of this document
+These are the topics of this document:

 1. [Setting up a Basic Phaser Project](./docs/01-setting-up.md)
 2. [Pong: Creating and Configuring Our Game Instance ](./docs/02-configuring-creating-game-instance.md)